Last Updated on April 11, 2023 by Sorin Petroj

 The banana flick – Conclusion

 This new technique makes sense when you do it with generating spin.
 Another thing is being on the right foot.
-The quality of the banana flick in table tennis depends on body position, the power of swing, and the power of the stroke.
+The quality of the banana flick in table tennis depends on body position, the power of the swing, and the power of the stroke.

 Today, many players use the banana flip.
 The first one was Petr Korbel.
 You can watch his best backhand stroke below.

 While it takes some practice to master, the boomerang flick is a versatile tool that can give players an edge in table tennis.
+You can practice the backhand banana flick with the ping pong robots by choosing the option for the robot to make a short service.

 Remember to take your time and master the basic technique before moving on to the more advanced moves.
 And most importantly, have fun!